 Braised Pork and Hard Boiled Eggs

-Soy sauce braises or stews is a very popular way of cooking in Chinese cuisines in most regions of eastern, south eastern and northern China.
-There are many variations of braised meat dishes, some have combinations of different types of meat like pork, chicken or duck, vegetables and hard-boiled eggs.
+Soy sauce braises or stews is a very popular way of cooking in Chinese cuisines.
+In most regions of eastern, south eastern and northern China.
+Likewise, there are many variations of braised meat dishes.
+Besides, some have combinations of different types of meat like pork, chicken or duck, vegetables and hard boiled eggs.
 It is also a very popular dish in many parts of Southeast Asia.
-In addition, braised pork in soy sauce is a typical Chinese home cooking dish, a comfort food dish that most Chinese households will cook for their children while growing up.
+In addition, braised pork in soy sauce is a typical Chinese home cooking dish.
+A simple one pot comfort food dish that most Chinese households will cook for their children while growing up.
 Many of us grew up with fond memories of our mum’s aromatic soy sauce braises.
-Making a gluten free version of this dish is a fantastic way of remembering my childhood memories filled with delicious fragrant of this dish during meal times.

 Braised Pork and Hard Boiled Eggs

-Author: Daphne Goh
+Author Daphne Goh

 Ingredients